gonicus/gofaxip/README.md

 ### FreeSWITCH

 FreeSWITCH has to be able to place received faxes in HylaFAX' `recvq` spool.
-The simplest way to achieve this is to run FreeSWICH as the `uucp` user.
+The simplest way to achieve this is to run FreeSWITCH as the `uucp` user.

 ```
 sudo chown -R uucp.uucp /var/log/freeswitch